November Fishing Forecast • Election Day Prediction:Fishing Will Be Fantastic • Take A Vet Fishing

 Another week of great fishing in the ocean, bays and off the beaches and docks of Long Island.
 The Striped Bass fishing is in full swing.
 Party, charter and private boats are getting in on the action between Moriches and Fire Island inlets from 20 to 60 feet of water.
 Either Diamond Jigs or ava jigs the bass, when they are feeding on sand eels or you can try your luck at snagging bunker (off the many ocean formed bunker pods) in a method called snag & drop.
 Both methods have been yielding many fish but snagging bunker has seen more consistent big fish.

-Surf fishing has been great as well.
-Anglers have been focusing around Smith Point County Park and Shinnecock Inlet for bass and are getting good numbers of small to medium sized fish using diamond jigs and bucktails.
+In the Surf, Anglers have been focusing around Smith Point County Park and Shinnecock Inlet for bass and are getting good numbers of small to medium sized fish using diamond jigs, needlefish or bucktails.

 The use of a teaser is helping.
 Getting double headers is not uncommon when fishing with a feathered of plastic teaser above the lure.